andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-`stride`: is the distance in both rows and columns between applications of the convolution filter, a stride equal to one means that a step of one will be applied between convolutions, as seen in the animation
+`stride`: is the distance in both rows and columns between applications of the convolution filter

-`padding`: filling applied to the borders of the image, here we fill the image with zeros
+`padding`: filling applied to the borders of the image

-`bias`: refers to the inclusion of a bias unit that will be trained alongside the weights of the convolution filter, giving more the network more generalization power.
+`bias`: refers to the inclusion of a bias unit that will be trained alongside the weights of the convolution filter, giving the network more generalization power

-We're gonna the effect of different combinations of these parameters in the next drill.

 ---